arc_Logo_PNG_

 Electrification

-Electrification has played an important role in reducing GHG emissions.
-Connecting our facilities to the BC provincial electrical grid provides access to renewable hydroelectricity, which has resulted in leading emissions performance of our northeast BC assets.
+Electrification has played an important role in our operations in BC.
+Connecting our facilities to the provincial electrical grid provides access to renewable hydroelectricity, which has improved the performance of our northeast BC assets.

-Since 2011, we have electrified five of six of our major facilities at Greater Dawson and Sunrise, which were previously powered by natural gas-fired turbines.
+Since 2011, we have electrified all of our major facilities, which were previously powered by natural gas-fired turbines.
 In 2023, we completed electrification of our Dawson III and IV facilities.
-In addition, Attachie Phase I will be fully electrified at start-up, marking an important milestone in achieving our emissions intensity reduction targets.
+In addition, Attachie Phase I will be fully electrified at start-up marking the continuation of our electrification strategy.

 All of our major natural gas plants in northeast British Columbia are now powered by renewable hydroelectricity from the provincial power grid.
 These projects were made possible in part by funding through the Government of BC’s CleanBC Industry Fund.